HouseTrip/housetrip.github.com/_posts/2015-11-25-abtesting-from-scratch.md

 paste(mean - 3 * sqrt(n*p*q), ",", mean + 3 * sqrt(n*p*q))
 </pre>

 But hold on one minute.
 How do we know that <em>p_a = 0.01</em> and <em>p_b = 0.012</em> are indeed the <em>true means</em> of our distributions?
-In the end we simply did one extraction from our urns.
-If these numbers are wrong are distributions will look different and the previous analysis will be flawed.
+In the end we only did one extraction from our urns.
+If these numbers are wrong our distributions will look different and the previous analysis will be flawed.
 Can we do better?

 ## More rigorous experiment assessment